klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 **Return Value**

 `Promise` returns `Object` - The receipt containing the result of executing a transaction to execute a KIP-7 token contract.
-Receipts from KIP7 instance will have no `logs` property, but instead an `events` property with event names as keys and events as properties.
-See [getPastEvents return values](caver.klay.Contract.md#getpastevents) for details about the returned event object.
+If you want to know about the properties inside the receipt object, see the description of the return field of [getTransactionReceipt](./caver.klay/transaction.md#gettransactionreceipt).
+Receipts from KIP7 instances have an 'events' attribute parsed via abi instead of a 'logs' attribute.

 **Example**